Building Steady Relationships In Unsteady Seasons

 • Men – Many men in there carry stress, anxiety, or unspoken struggles alone.
 I work with men facing life transitions, relationship challenges, sexual health concerns, or the pressure to “have it all together,” helping them find clarity, confidence, and balance.

 • I’m originally from the Midwest, but Washington is home now.
-I studied psychology at Hope College and earned my M.S. in Marriage and Family Therapy at Seattle Pacific University.
+I studied psychology and neuroscience at Hope College, and I earned my M.S. in Marriage and Family Therapy at Seattle Pacific University.
 I am an Associate Licensed Marriage and Family Therapist in WA state.
+I am currently being supervised by Scott Edwards, PhD, LMFT.

-I’ve worked in emergency shelters, schools, and community mental health centers, supporting individuals, couples, and families through challenges like anxiety, societal pressures, and life transitions.
+I’ve worked in emergency shelters, schools, and community mental health centers, supporting individuals, couples, and families through challenges like marital conflict, behavioral issues in a child, anxiety, grief, new parenting, depression, societal pressures, and major life transitions.

 I’ve also faced my own challenges and supported many others through theirs, so I know firsthand how chaotic, uncertain, and full of doubt this time in life can feel.
-I bring that understanding into a space where men and couples can feel supported and challenged as they navigate their own seasons of change.
+I bring that understanding into a space where couples and men can feel supported and challenged as they navigate their own seasons of change.

 • When I’m not working, I love being outdoors—hiking, running, cycling, lifting, or playing volleyball.
 I also enjoy spending time with loved ones (and dogs) and reading.
 These things keep me grounded, curious, and energized, and I bring that same balance and perspective into the therapy room.